PR firm v-Fluence is run by former Monsanto communications chief Jay Byrne. By Jonathan Matthews and Claire Robinson

 Bonus Eventus is “a private social networking portal” set up to suppress criticism and opposition to GMOs and pesticides around the world, while denigrating agroecology and other alternatives to industrial agriculture.
 And this secure online space for influential GMO and pesticide supporters, including government officials from multiple countries and even regulators, is where the secret profiles are shared.

 But a standard internet search won’t help you find the gateway to its operations.
 That’s because search engines have been blocked from accessing its website.
-And even if someone types bonuseventus.org into their browser, they will only find a website that appears to have a few pages, none of which link or make reference to the portal.
+And even if someone types bonuseventus.org into their browser, they will just find a website of only a few pages, none of which link or make reference to the portal.

 The archived pages show that, despite the more recent talk of “transparency”, at no point has there been a link from these publicly accessible pages to where invitation-only members can log in for the real action.